Debate:

-What is the Debate Activity?
+What is a Debate Activity?

 Boosts Critical Thinking

 Learners evaluate evidence, anticipate challenges, and think on their feet.
+They analyze arguments, question assumptions, and make reasoned judgments during live discussions.

 Enhances Communication

 Participants practice clear, persuasive, and structured speaking.
+Debates improve articulation, listening skills, and the ability to respond thoughtfully under pressure.

 Builds Confidence